 The Scottish Land Court is a Court of law.
 The Court’s jurisdiction is set firmly within the context of Scottish farming.
 It has authority to resolve a range of disputes, including disputes between landlords and tenants, in agriculture and crofting.
 The Court is based in Edinburgh, but holds hearings throughout Scotland.

 The Court has a Chairman, who has the same status as a Court of Session judge, a Deputy Chairman, who is an advocate, and two Members of Court, who are experienced in farming and crofting matters.
 The current Chairman of the Court is Lord Minginish, who was installed at a ceremony at the Court on Friday 17 October 2014, following the retirement of Lord McGhie, who had been Chairman since 1996.
 The Deputy Chairman of the Court is Iain F Maclean, who took up office on 14 September 2015.
-The present agricultural Members of Court are Angus Macdonald and John Smith.
-Lord Minginish and Mr Macdonald are both Gaelic speakers.
+The present agricultural Members of Court are John Smith, who was appointed in March 2006, and Tom Campbell, who joined the Court in February 2016.
+The Gaelic-speaking member of the Court, as required in terms of section 1(5) of the Scottish Land Court Act 1993, is Lord Minginish.

 You will find detailed information on this web site about